JoshuaDNelson/ChummerGenSR4/README.md

 It also supports four languages: English, French, German, and Japanese.

 Chummer is continuously updated to address bugs and introduce new and interesting features suggested by the community.
-If you have a bug to report or idea to suggest, please report them on the Dumpshock forums by using the link in the menu."
+If you have a bug to report or idea to suggest, please report them on the issue section by using the link in the menu."

-This text is a copy from http://chummergen.com/
+This text is a copy (slightly modified) from http://chummergen.com/